-Bidders were given two ways of communicating with the Auction Manager during the Auction.
-Bidders had a telephone number for technical assistance and they could also send text messages and electronic messages through the online platform.
+Bidders were given three ways of communicating with the Auction Manager during the Auction.
+Bidders had a telephone number for technical assistance, an email address, and they could also send text messages and electronic messages through the online platform.
 All forms of communication were logged.
 All telephone conversations were taped and all texts, electronic messages, and the answers given by the Auction Manager were saved.
-Bates White reviewed all telephone conversations, texts and electronic messages.
+Bates White reviewed all telephone conversations, texts, and electronic messages.